okta/okta-sdk-dotnet/CONTRIBUTING.md

 Sign the CLA
 ------------

-you _may_ need to [sign the CLA](https://developer.okta.com/cla/), read it before getting started.
+You _may_ need to [sign the CLA](https://developer.okta.com/cla/), read it before getting started.
 Common questions/answers are also listed on the CLA page.

 Summary
 -------